telepresenceio/telepresence/quick-start/demo-node.md

 Telepresence connects your local workstation with a remote Kubernetes cluster.
 In this tutorial, we'll start with a pre-configured, remote cluster.

-1. <Login urlParams="docs_source=telepresence-quick-start"/>
+1. <Login urlParams="docs_source=telepresence-quick-start&login_variant=free-cluster-activation"/>
 2. Go to the <DCPLink>Service Catalog</DCPLink> to see all the services deployed on your cluster.
    <EmojivotoServicesList/>
     The Service Catalog gives you a consolidated view of all your services across development, staging, and production.
+After exploring the Service Catalog, continue with this tutorial to test the application in your demo cluster.

 ## 2. Try the Emojivoto application